Temp1231112/BStf/untitled.md

     - All clear, we’ll prepare, be ready.

-And she adds smiling:
+And she adds smilingly:

     - And we’ll rest properly.

 Then the she shuts down the connection.

 We are looking at each other with Rosa.
 At first with serious faces, but only for a little moment, and then we start laughing.
-And just after the first heartwarming unavoidable burst of laughs she says:
+And just after the first heartwarming unavoidable burst of laughs, she says:

-    - And was that the “good” news?
+    - And what was the “good” news?
     - Did I miss something?